 Fentanyl does not show up in saliva tests as other drugs do.
 To date, there are no saliva drug tests that can detect fentanyl.

-The Treatment Specialist Locates Fentanyl Addiction Treatment Programs
+The Treatment Specialist offers Fentanyl Addiction Treatment Programs

 The Treatment Specialist understands the sense of urgency posed by such a dangerous drug as fentanyl.
-With a decade of addiction expertise working in the behavioral health field, the highly trained specialists can quickly locate the best fentanyl treatment and medical detox programs to fit your or a loved one’s needs.
+Call to learn about the best fentanyl treatment and medical detox programs to fit your or a loved one’s needs.
 The specialists can answer your questions about how long does fentanyl stay in your system, and guide you to a medical detox program if needed.
 For more information, contact The Treatment Specialist today at (866) 644-7911.